 19 or how a massacre is remembered

-On June 4th 1989, Liao wrote a poem "Massacre" about the student protests in Tiananmen Square, the largest non-violent protest in China that turned into a bloodbath.
-It spread like wildfire, becoming an anthem for that generation and causing his arrest and imprisonment for 4 years in a hard labor camp.
-With an arresting narrative and innovative use of video, light and sound, this meditation on memory and life was a dreamscape of the mind of a man whom Salman Rushdie calls one of "the few people who are real writers".
+Liao’s work spread like wildfire, becoming an anthem for the populace and causing his arrest and imprisonment for four years in a hard labor camp.
+With an arresting narrative and innovative use of video, light and sound, this meditation on memory and life was a dreamscape of the mind of a man whom Salman Rushdie called one of "the few people who are real writers".

 directed by Mei Ann Teo